wangjohn/eager_db/README.md

 bind value (we index by 0) which in our example would be `grandma`.

 You can also use `match_result` to use the result from the match query.
-By specifying `match_result.id`, you are getting the `id` from the result of the original matched query.
+By specifying `match_result.recipe_id`, you are getting the `recipe_id` from the result of the original matched query.
 Of course, if you try to use columns that don't exist for a particular result, you'll get an error so make sure to check your schema beforehand!